downplay/downright/README.md

 These properties affect all context menus under this provider.

+`theme: object (default: see "default theme")`

+An optional object describing the classNames, styles and elements used to render each type of element in the menu.
+See sections on "Default Theme" and "Advanced Theming" for information on how to use this property.

 `className: string (default: null)`

 If provided, this className will be appended to all menu elements.
-This can be used to display different menus with completely different styling.

-`renderClassNames: bool (default: true)`

-Disable this to not output any classNames at all on menu elements.
-Will be useful in future updates.
+This can be used for transient and individual menu variations beyond the built-in theming support.

 `gatherMenus: bool (default: true)`